BrookTsui/BrookTsui.github.io/_pages/interest.md

 We are not good intuitive thinkers of 4D (or higher) spacetime, there thus will be some counter-intuitive outcomes like the [negative temperature](../files/jacobson-T.pdf) appearing in the causal diamond, which is usually the best test for our understanding of the universe.

 BTW, highly recommend the book of [S. Weinberg](https://www.amazon.com/Gravitation-Cosmology-Principles-Applications-Relativity/dp/0471925675/ref=sr_1_4?keywords=weinberg&qid=1664884399&qu=eyJxc2MiOiI1LjIwIiwicXNhIjoiNC42NCIsInFzcCI6IjQuMzUifQ%3D%3D&sr=8-4) and the updating note of [M. Blau](http://www.blau.itp.unibe.ch/GRLecturenotes.html).
 They are the best I ever seen.
 The first tells me what is the physics of GR, and the last tells everything about GR.

 ![tupian](catgr.jpg)

-# Quantum Field Thoery

-The above two are both the physics somehow transcending the standard model.
-However, beyond SM does not mean beyond the quantum field theory, which, being a frame, is valid across a vast range.
-Essentially, in the discussing of dark matters and neutrinos we have been using QFT throughout.

-As an effective theory, QFT has a rich structure.
-It is not only a huge branch of physics but also a powerful tool and a universal perspective for almost everthing.

-There are many unknown and unsolved problems in QFT, like [the Yang–Mills existence and mass gap problem](https://en.wikipedia.org/wiki/Yang%E2%80%93Mills_existence_and_mass_gap), axiomizing the QFT by algebra, hierarchy problem, quantum entanglement nature.

-My interest is on the AQFT as well as the quantum entanglement.
-Somehow, [they are correlated](../files/wittenqft.pdf), given the fact revealed by, for example, the Reeh-Schlieder theorem that the entanglement of QFT is intrinsically encoded in operators and the algebra.

-Another possible support is [an answer](https://www.zhihu.com/question/455033981/answer/2638229491) written Xiaogang Wen about the necessity of the 'gauge' that it may result from the long-range entanglement property of QFT.

-To deepen our understanding of world, we should hone on our view of QFT.

-# Black Hole Thermodynamics & Gravity/Gauge Duality
-The pioneering work done by Bekenstein and Hawking has opened the vista to a brand new physical world, where quantum marries gravity.

-The ineffable area entropy implies the holography principle, the great revolution of our understanding of spacetime and information.
-This field has proved fruitful.

-Every quantum gravity theory should pass the exam from black holes.
-This is a not-to-miss track toward the great phyiscs.

 # Quantum Matter
 The interest for this field originated from lectures about the [Black Hole/Superconductor correspondence](https://www.youtube.com/watch?v=L5WY9xGPjS4&t=5054s) given by S. Hartnoll at Stanford University.
 Two points he mentioned impressed me: superconductor is as same as the U(1) symmetry-breaking mechine for photon; black holes, from AdS/CFT aspect, are nothing but quantum objects.